CivicTechWR/MidTownRadioApp/README.md

 # Midtown Radio App
 MidTown Radio mobile App which will provide access to their live stream, podcasts, and artits directory.

-This app will give MidTown another way to reach their audience.
+This app will give [MidTown Radio](https://www.midtownradio.ca/) another way to reach their audience.
 The [CBC Listen App](https://www.cbc.ca/listen/live-radio) is an example of what they are looking for.

 # Housekeeping